 We postpone the proof until §14.1.
-The idea is that the group of automorphisms of triangulations has polynomial size and all automorphisms can be computed explicitly via a poly-time algorithm for the isomorphism of planar graph (cf. [CM92]).
+The idea that the group of automorphisms of triangulations has polynomial size and all automorphisms can be computed explicitly via a poly-time algorithm for the isomorphism of planar graph (cf. [CM92]).
+We are able to compute the whole orbit and then use symmetry breaking by taking lex-smallest orbit representative.